 - i.
-Refunds begin to be issued within 14 days after the disbursement date . - ii.
+Refunds will be issued on the same date as the disbursement date . - ii.
 All funds issued to you by Paul Mitchell The School Austin through a federal financial aid refund must be used toward educational expenses only and using these funds in any other manner is in violation of and punishable by federal law.